delsinz/react-native-fun/README.md

-#Fun With React Native
+#Fun with React Native
-Contains practice projects with React Native.
+Contains practice projects on React Native.